-However, the Council offers a few guideposts to parents in connection with a nationwide traffic safety program for April, aimed at reducing traffic deaths and injury among children: The safe age for bicycle use in 1950 and to help get the seed to farmers who need it.
-"If we can get together and drive for conservation on our diverted acres, we'll be taking care of our land and our production be building reserves for the future.
-One way is waste and a dark future, the other leads to a stronger agriculture and a continued balanced abundance The road fork at our use of di
+in 1950 and to help get the seed to farmers who need it.

+"If we can get together and drive for conservation on our diverted acres, we'll be taking care of our land and our production at the same time.
+And we'll be building reserves for the future.
+One way is waste and a dark future, the other leads to a stronger agriculture and a continued balanced abundance The road fork at our use of diverted acres."